JockLawrie/Schemata.jl/README.md

 2. Compare a data set to a schema and list the non-compliance issues.

-3. Transform an existing data set in order to comply with a schema as much as possible (then run the compare function on the result).
+3. Transform an existing data set in order to comply with a schema as much as possible (then rerun the compare function to see any outstanding issues).

 # Usage